 Online learning does cultivate independent learners but students begin at different levels of independence.
 It’s rare that a student can be pointed toward the computer and complete everything on time without some parental “encouragement.”
 Once the expectations are clear, most students grow into strongly independent, self-directed learners.

 If something is preventing your student from progressing, let someone know!
-The quicker you bring concerns to the attention of the teacher or mentor, the quicker your student will be back on track!
+The quicker you bring concerns to the attention of the teacher or success coach, the quicker your student will be back on track!

 Does your student require extra tutoring?
 Do they need materials for science lessons?
 Acquiring what is needed and making it available for your student is important to their success.